keepassxreboot/keepassxc-browser/keepassxc-protocol.md

 - `lock-database`: Request for locking the database from client.
 - `database-locked`: A signal from KeePassXC, the current active database is locked.
 - `database-unlocked`: A signal from KeePassXC, the current active database is unlocked.
+- `get-totp`: Request for receiving the current TOTP.

 ### change-public-keys
 Request: